State housing in New Zealand: The Liberal Government

-The standard of materials and construction was high because the government was determined that the houses would not become slums.
+The standard of materials and construction was high because the Government was determined that the houses would not become slums.
 The Act specified that the rent was to be 5% per annum of the capital cost of the house and land, together with insurance and rates.
 The initial specification was that houses should cost no more than £300, but this was raised to £350–400, depending on construction materials, by the 1905 Amendment Act.
 This resulted in weekly rents ranging between 10s 6d and 12s 7d.
 All the houses had five rooms—a living room, a kitchen/dining room, and three bedrooms—as well as a bathroom.
 This allowed boys and girls to be given separate bedrooms from each other.
 Some houses were built of wood, some of concrete, and some of brick.

-Twenty-five houses were built at Petone in 1905.
-Only four applications were received to lease them.
+Twenty-five houses were built in the Heretaunga Settlement at Petone in 1906, with another nine built later.
+Seven different designs by New Zealand architects were used to avoid the feeling of a "workers' barrarcks".
+Some were single-storeyed and some were two-storeyed.
+Initially only four applications were received to lease them.
 Workers could reach Wellington with a 20-minute walk followed by a 30-minute train ride, but the train cost another two shillings a week.
 This left a family no better off than continuing to rent in Wellington.
-The government was forced to allow weekly tenancies and to raise the maximum income level to attract families to the houses.
-Other settlements such as the one in Belleknowes, Dunedin also had trouble finding renters.
-Houses built in the central suburbs, such as the eight in Newtown and twelve in Sydenham, New Zealand, attracted tenants much more readily.
+The Government was forced to allow weekly tenancies and to raise the maximum income level to attract families to the houses.
+Other settlements such as the one in Belleknowes, Dunedin, also had trouble finding renters.
+Houses built in the central suburbs, such as the eight in Newtown and twelve in Sydenham, attracted tenants much more readily.

-After Seddon's death in 1906, the government Advances to Workers Act allowed urban landowners to borrow up to £450 from the government at low-interest rates to build their own houses.
+After Seddon's death in 1906, the Government Advances to Workers Act allowed urban landowners to borrow up to £450 from the Government at low interest rates to build their own houses.
 This proved much more popular than the state housing system.
 A total of only 126 houses were built under the Workers' Dwellings Act by 1910.
 A replacement Workers' Dwelling Act in that year allowed landless urban workers to build a house on a deposit of just £10.
 While it still allowed for workers to rent or lease their homes from the Government, applicants who were willing to buy were favoured.
 The state houses were sold by the Reform Government from 1912 onwards.